 8 Bottlenecks You Can Eliminate to Improve Real Estate Pipeline Management

-As your firm scales, reevaluating how your technology empowers efficient investment is a natural step.
-These are the most common bottlenecks that prevent investment management firms you can eliminate by upgrading to purpose-built technology.
+As your firm scales, reevaluating how your technology empowers holistic, efficient investment is essential.
+These are the most common bottlenecks that investment management firms can eliminate by upgrading to real estate deal pipeline management technology.

-1. Storing Critical Deal Data in a Local Drive or Shared Drive Instead of Deal Pipeline Software
+1. Managing Critical Deal Data in a Local Drive or Shared Drive Instead of Deal Pipeline Software

 Data should be the driving force behind your real estate pipeline management strategy, but leveraging it should never require substantial effort.
 Real estate investment management teams that store data either on a local network drive or shared drive often suffer two significant consequences.

 First, others within the company may access potentially inaccurate data.
-As assets move throughout their lifecycles, teams generally update this data for their own use.
-But when data is siloed across various teams, there is no single source of truth to look to.
+As assets move throughout their lifecycles, property and asset management teams generally update this data for their own use.
+But when data is siloed across various teams, there is no easy way to find a reliable answer.
 Investors aren’t updating data in real time; they’re updating one spreadsheet, which other parties may not be aware of, or even have access to.
-In turn, teams may ultimately use inaccurate information when weighing investment decisions.
+In turn, teams run the risk of making multi-million dollar decisions based on inaccurate data.

-Employing a cloud-based deal management system to host your deal data ensures that everyone in your team has streamlined access to real-time data, instead of making the best of potentially inaccurate information.
+Employing a cloud-based real estate deal pipeline management system ensures that everyone in your team has streamlined access to real-time data.
 Your team can make updates on the fly, whether they’re traveling for work, working from home, on vacation, or meeting an investor for coffee.
 Because your entire team has access to that platform, they can independently find and use that data.

 2. Lack of Real-Time Visibility Into Real Estate Pipeline

-As a consequence of relying on tracking sheets, many firms can’t easily generate a list of all deals in progress.
-Updating these spreadsheets requires significant time and bandwidth, which delays crucial updates for executives.
-For a true indication of where deals stand, managers must first check in with multiple team members, which becomes increasingly unscalable.
+Updating spreadsheets requires significant time and bandwidth, which delays crucial updates for executives.
+For a true indication of where deals stand, leadership must first check in with multiple team members, which becomes increasingly unscalable.

 For many real estate investment firms, it can take hours to aggregate pipeline data from multiple sources (Email, Excel, Salesforce, Teams) and compile into a single report.
 The infographic below compares accessing pipeline data that is stored and managed in legacy applications to accessing the same data that is managed in a deal management platform (spoiler alert: it takes 3 minutes).

-Making deal data accessible is paramount, but another crucial consideration is how that data is formatted.
-As you gather information to review investment opportunities, you’re amassing a treasure trove of data that holds tremendous value when it comes to understanding market trends and setting benchmarks for future investments.
-Without standardized data at the ready, though, comparing deals like you would “apples to apples” requires significant upfront work.
+Making deal data accessible is paramount, but standardization makes that data easier to work with.
+As you gather information to review investment opportunities, you’re amassing a treasure trove of data that holds tremendous value when it comes to market trends and benchmarks for future investments.
+Without standardized data at the ready, though, comparing metrics like you would “apples to apples” requires significant upfront work.

 4. Working Across Disparate Systems Like Email, Project Management Tools & File Sharing Services

 In order to best manage your firm’s real estate pipeline, your team must have the resources required to be productive.
-However, the traditional workflow model of cobbling together tools like Excel, email, project management software, cloud-based file sharing services and countless other systems generally stands in the way of productivity.
+However, the traditional workflow model of cobbling together tools like Excel, email, project management software, cloud-based file storage services and countless other systems can limit productivity.
 Even with clearly defined steps at every juncture, shifting from one platform to the next requires a change in mindset, and often, duplicative data entry.

-To streamline deal flow, find tools that enable you to accomplish more with less.
-Rather than relying on multiple systems for various functions, adopt technologies that incorporate several tools involved in your firm’s day-to-day.
-For example, Dealpath allows users to communicate on individual deals, track current and future tasks, store up-to-date files, and much more.
-Centralizing these functions within one tool ensures that data, tasks, and other important pieces remain in sync, rather than disjointed through several disparate systems.
+To streamline deal flow, find tools that enable your team to accomplish more with less.
+Rather than relying on different systems for various functions, adopt technologies that fulfill multiple needs.
+For example, Dealpath tracks real-time investment data, while also allowing users to keep a running commentary on all deals and information.
+Centralizing these functions within one tool ensures that data, remaining tasks, and other important pieces are in sync.

 5. Unstandardized (or Ad-Hoc) Deal Review & Execution Processes

-Working in a systematic, highly organized and predictable fashion is the only way to efficiently scale real estate pipeline management processes on your firm’s path to growth.
-After all, reviewing more deals inevitably empowers you to zero in on the best opportunities.
-Yet, a lack of clarity around the steps involved in this precise process, and which deal types require further vetting, poses challenges.
+Working in a systematic and predictable fashion is the only way to efficiently scale real estate pipeline management processes on your firm’s path to growth.
+Nonetheless, a lack of clarity around the steps involved in this comprehensive process poses challenges.

-The most important real estate pipeline management and deal decisions should always fall to intelligent investors.
-But, that doesn’t mean investors should be responsible for every leg of the process.
+The most important real estate pipeline management and deal decisions should always fall to investors with trained eyes and intuition.
+But, that doesn’t mean deal teams should accomplish everything manually.
 As you work to identify bottlenecks in how you manage your real estate pipeline, consider where automating select processes may behoove you.

-The goal of implementing automation is never to bypass important decisions, but to arrive at these touchpoints with reduced friction.
-For example, if deals are normally routed to an executive or manager after gathering data, then automated workflows can dynamically push those deals to their inboxes based on defined rules related to real estate pipeline stages.
+The goal of automation is never to bypass important decisions, but to arrive at these touchpoints with reduced friction.
+For example, if deals are normally routed to a VP after gathering data, then automated workflows can dynamically push those deals to their inboxes based on defined stage rules.
 By implementing automation, you can streamline deal flow along the real estate pipeline process, while maintaining your time-tested investment criteria.

 7. Manual Reporting

-Routine reports on both deal pipeline and general market trends help to keep executives informed about progress and project targets, while also aligning teams on priorities.
-Unfortunately, when crucial deal information is siloed throughout various systems, this task is rarely simple or turnkey.
+Routine deal pipeline reports keep executives informed about progress and project targets, while also aligning teams on priorities.
+Unfortunately, when crucial deal information is siloed throughout various systems, creating these reports is rarely turnkey.

-To create a pipeline report, analysts must gather the most up-to-date information across the acquisitions team, then cross-reference the real estate tracker spreadsheet to identify next steps.
-Creating market-specific reports similarly requires gathering data, potentially from numerous team members, then manipulating it.
-Reports can provide tremendous insight, but the steps involved in creating them frequently inhibit teams from creating them in a scalable fashion.
-With reporting taking priority, it’s not uncommon for analysts to leave more pressing deal execution work by the wayside.
+To create a pipeline report, analysts must gather the most up-to-date information across the acquisitions team, then cross-reference the real estate tracker spreadsheet.
+Reports can provide tremendous value, but the number of sources and steps makes this challenging and, often, unscalable.
+When urgent reports become a priority, it’s not uncommon for analysts to leave pressing deal execution by the wayside.

 8. Manual Deal Sourcing & Data Entry

-As your firm reviews more deals in the market, you’re choosing the best deals from a wider pool–but without intuitive technology driving your process, these deals likely come at the expense of your team’s time.
-Thanks to advances in proptech, manual data entry is one of the most avoidable time-consuming activities when considering real estate pipeline management software, in that there are numerous alternatives when you pivot away from traditional spreadsheet-based processes.
+As your firm reviews more deals in the market, you’re choosing the best deals from a wider pool–but without intuitive technology driving your process, these options come at the expense of your team’s time.
+Thanks to advances in proptech, manual data entry is almost entirely avoidable.

 Instead of relying on analysts to input data, which leaves room for error, adopt a solution that minimizes manual data entry.
-Deal management solutions like Dealpath enable you to source deals simply by uploading data via a spreadsheet, or in other intuitive ways.
-By removing this overwhelming burden from their plates, your team can focus on higher-priority action items that require their full attention and expertise.
+Deal management solutions like Dealpath enable you to source deals simply by uploading data via a spreadsheet, Outlook, or in other intuitive ways.
+Removing this overwhelming burden from their plates means your team can focus on reviewing more deals.

 Streamline Real Estate Pipeline Management

-There’s a reason why more real estate investment firms partner with Dealpath.
-Top real estate investment firms including Blackstone, Oxford Properties, AEW, Bridge Investment Group, and Principal are leveraging the Dealpath platform to source, track, and manage deal pipeline and associated data, files, and tasks.
-With all their data in a single location, teams and stakeholders collaborate seamlessly, get real-time visibility into accurate, up-to-date information, and make strategic, predictive decisions.
+There’s a reason why more real estate investment firms like Blackstone, Oxford Properties, AEW, Bridge Investment Group, and Principal rely on deal pipeline management software.
+With all deals and data in a single platform, teams and stakeholders can collaborate seamlessly, get real-time visibility into accurate information, and deploy capital strategically.

 Transitioning to new software should never mean foregoing your existing processes and workflows.
 Download this free white paper for a deeper look at how you can leverage industry-specific real estate pipeline deal management software to expedite deal flow and make your data your competitive advantage.